 Despite conventional wisdom about the ghost orchid's reliance on giant sphinx moths, newly released photos taken in Florida suggest the reality is more complicated.
 Wildlife photographer Carlton Ward Jr. recently set up a camera trap in Florida Panther National Wildlife Refuge, located just northwest of Big Cypress National Preserve, and caught images of five different moth species visiting ghost orchids.
 As National Geographic reports, two of these moths — the fig sphinx and pawpaw sphinx — had ghost orchid pollen on their heads.

 This was later backed up by another photographer, Mac Stone, who captured images of a fig sphinx moth visiting a ghost orchid with the plant's pollen on its head.
 Both photographers also got photos of giant sphinx moths visiting ghost orchids, but none were carrying ghost-orchid pollen, raising the possibility that giant sphinx tongues are long enough to "steal" nectar from ghost orchids without actually pollinating them.

-These findings have been submitted to a peer-reviewed journal but not yet published, according to National Geographic.
+These findings were published in the journal Scientific Reports in September.
 If the ghost orchid really does have multiple pollinators — with or without the giant sphinx — it would be welcome news, since it would mean the orchid's reproduction doesn't depend entirely on one rare insect.
 "It's good to have redundancy in ecosystems," Mike Owen, a biologist at Fakahatchee Strand Preserve State Park, tells the magazine.
 And that may be especially valuable now, given the threat of pesticides and other factors fueling the widespread decline of insects around the world, including many important pollinators.